Recently, Qwen3.5 has been one of the hottest models in the community. It’s a vision language model that’s relatively small and performs well

 I'm doing well, thanks for asking!
 How can I help you today?

-It’s not showing the thinking UI correctly because the mlx-vlm server doesn’t currently parse these texts.
+It’s not showing the thinking UI correctly because the mlx-vlm server doesn’t currently parse this text.

 Thinking: User asked 'How are you?' which is a casual greeting - respond briefly and offer help since this is a conversational exchange.